LUNG CANCER

 Diagnosis & Staging

-All NSCLC should be classified into specific pathologic subtypes based on the specific histologic and genetic characteristics of the patient's tumor using the 2015 WHO Guidelines.8 In the era of personalized medicine and targeted therapies, this can determine eligibility for certain types of molecular testing and therapeutic strategies.8 International guidelines recommend testing patients with NSCLC for select immune and molecular biomarkers (genomic alterations) that may have a predictive or prognostic value.2,39, 40
+All NSCLC should be classified into specific pathologic subtypes based on the specific histologic and genetic characteristics of the patient's tumor using the 2015 World Health Organization(WHO) Guidelines.8 In the era of personalized medicine and targeted therapies, genetic characteristics can determine eligibility for certain types of molecular testing and therapeutic strategies.8 International guidelines recommend testing patients with NSCLC for select immune and molecular biomarkers (genomic alterations) that may have a predictive or prognostic value.2,39, 40

 Challenges in Treatment

-Most patients (>65%) present with Stage III or IV disease at diagnosis,16 which is a strong predictor of poor prognosis, with 5-year survival rates of 36% for Stage IIIA, ≤26% for Stages IIIB/IIIC, and ≤10% for Stage IV.
+Most patients (>65%) present with Stage III or IV disease at diagnosis,16 which is a strong predictor of poor prognosis: 5-year survival rates of 36% for Stage IIIA, ≤26% for Stages IIIB/IIIC, and ≤10% for Stage IV.
 17

 • Advanced lung cancer patients typically have poor performance status at diagnosis and cannot tolerate aggressive chemotherapy.18